ckuhl/UWME/README.md

 - `byte-tools.rkt` provides tools for working with binary numbers in Racket
 - `constants.rkt` provides opcodes, bitmasks, etc.

+## Lessons
+- clearly delineate your parts, and ensure that you can't muxck them up
+	- i.e. bytes vs. integer, etc.

 ## Read more
 I blogged about the project as I developed it.